jackjoe/mailgun_logger/README.md

 This is done because, as stated in the Mailgun docs, it is not guaranteed that for a given time period, all actual events will be ready, since some take time to get into the system although they already happened.

+An AWS bucket can be configured to store the raw messages on S3.

 See the docs for implementation details.

 _**IMPORTANT**_